 The surname Henchcliff was first found in the West Riding of Yorkshire where one of the first records of the name was John de Hengeclif who was listed in the Court Rolls of the Manor or Wakefield in 1324.
 Agnes de Hingeclif was listed in the same reference but a few years later in 1327.
 The Register of Freeman in York list William Hynsecliff in 1485 and Henry Hensceclyf in 1552.
 John Hyncheclyffe was listed in Sheffield in 1441 and so was John Hinchliffe in 1633.
 The Yorkshire Poll Tax Rolls of 1379 list: Johannes de Hyncheclyff; Willelmus de Hynchecliff; and Ricardus de Hynchecliff.

-Important Dates for the Henchcliff family
+Early History of the Henchcliff family

 This web page shows only a small excerpt of our Henchcliff research.
 Another 71 words (5 lines of text) covering the years 117 and 1170 are included under the topic Early Henchcliff History in all our PDF Extended History products and printed products wherever possible.